aws/karpenter-provider-aws/website/content/en/preview/concepts/nodeclasses.md

   detailedMonitoring: true

   # Optional, configures if the instance should be launched with an associated public IP address.
-  # if not specified, the default value depends on the subnet's public IP auto-assign setting.
+  # If not specified, the default value depends on the subnet's public IP auto-assign setting.
   associatePublicIpAddress: true
 status:
   # Resolved subnets